bundlecraft-io/bundlecraft/README.md

     url: https://curl.se/ca/cacert.pem
 ```

-### Craft Config (`config/crafts/*.yaml`)
+### Environment Config (`config/envs/*.yaml`)

 Defines **how** bundles are built in a specific context, including secrets, output path, global filters, and format behavior.

 These configuration files are your **customized certificate trust bundles.**

-It defines how BundleCraft (based on the certificate source configurations from `config/bundles/`) will build, merge, package, and prepare your trust bundle files for distribution.
+It defines how BundleCraft (based on the certificate source configurations from `config/sources/`) will build, merge, package, and prepare your trust bundle files for distribution.
 These are essentially your environment specific configuration files.

 Additional build filters, verification guardrails, packaging settings, and formatting options can be specified here.